Sunday, November 16, 2025

 Textbook survey continued

 I began a survey of the dominant ninth chord in treatises and textbooks in 2019 with a post on a figured-bass manual by Simon Sechter (linkand another discussing the repertoire list for a score anthology (link).
 The work got underway seriously a couple months later, however, with a series of posts in August and September covering Catel through Schoenberg (link to the first post).
-After a considerable hiatus and following a library visit, I began again in May 2023 and discussed 12 books published in the United States from roughly 1930 to 1970 (link to the first post).
+After a considerable hiatus and following a library visit, I began again in May 2023 and discussed 12 books published in the United States from 1944 to 2008 but focused on the 1960s to 1980s (link to the first post).

 Here I continue with six more books; these were picked up online through the Internet Archive or Google Books.